JurgenCruz/HomeServerSetup/Create and configure home assistant stack.md

 14. Configure the name of the Home Assistant instance and your data and preferences with the wizard.
 15. Choose whether you want to send usage data to the Home Assistant page.
 16. Finish the wizard.
+17. Navigate to "Settings" > "System" > "Network".
+18. Under `Network adapter`, disable "Autoconfigure" and enable the adapter with IP `192.168.1.10/24`.
+Do not disable the other adapter.
+19. Click on "Save".
-17. Configure Restful Command for notifications.
+20. Configure Restful Command for notifications.
     1. Edit Home Assistant configuration: `nano /Apps/homeassistant/configuration.yaml`.
     2. Add the following section to the end of the file.
 Replace the `{your_token_here}` with the Home Assistant token you generated in Gotify and `myhome` with your domain registered in DuckDNS.
 We register a restful command that communicates with Gotify to send notifications.
         ```yml